sun33t/suneet-codes/README.md

 # suneet codes website

 This repo holds the source code for https://suneet.codes.
-It uses astro as the front-end framework as well as a few other libraries, all of which are listed below.
+It uses NextJS as the front-end framework as well as a few other libraries, all of which are listed below.
 It uses the tailwind spotlight template as a starter but replaces their use of headless/ui with shadcn/ui.

 ## Run Locally